-The project area takes in surrounding floodplain land, as identified in Dargie & Dargie (1998), up to about 4km from the SSSI.
+The project area includes four separate sections, taking in the four MG4 sites (all SSSIs) and surrounding floodplain land identified in Dargie & Dargie (1998), plus some additional flat or gently-sloping riverside land up to about 4km from each MG4 SSSI.
 This project area should be regarded as flexible.
 Not all of the land within this area would be appropriate for grassland re-creation and land outside the project area may be considered appropriate for action on examination.
-Existing guidelines and experience on choice of re-creation site is critical (e.g. Wheeler et al, 2004; Gilbert et al, 2009), particularly using the experience and knowledge of the Floodplain Meadows Partnership.
+In choosing re-creation sites, making use of existing guidelines and experience is critical (e.g. Wheeler et al, 2004; Gilbert et al, 2009), particularly using the experience and knowledge of the Floodplain Meadows Partnership.

-BAP area: Wrexham
+BAP area: Powys